The Numbers and People That Tell the Story of AI Horizons 2025

 • Legacy industrial giants need deployed AI today, while AI innovators grow where problems get solved in production

-The story these numbers tell isn't about winning a race—it's about building an ecosystem where AI moves from research to reality, from labs to life, where America's oldest companies deploy its newest innovations today.
+The story these numbers tell isn't about winning a race—it's about building an ecosystem where AI moves from research to reality, from labs to life, where America's oldest companies implement its newest innovations today.

 AI Horizons 2026 details are still to be announced.
 Based on this year's deployment trajectory, expect another capacity expansion.